thegdyne/cdd/SPEC.md

 ### Rules

-1. **Only frozen contracts can ship** â€” Draft contracts are for development
+1. **Only frozen contracts can ship** — Draft contracts are for development
-2. **Changes to frozen require version bump** â€” No silent modifications
+2. **Changes to frozen require version bump** — No silent modifications
-3. **Changelog required** â€” Document what changed and why
+3. **Changelog required** — Document what changed and why

 ---